-To provide some experts tips, as well as perspective on the importance of reading comprehension, we’ve brought in Rick Lopez, M.Ed., a high school teacher of 47 years and our in-house SAT/ACT expert.
+To provide some experts tips, as well as perspective on the importance of reading comprehension, we’ve brought in Rick Lopez, M.Ed., a high school teacher of 47 years and our in-house SAT prep and ACT prep expert.
 Mr. Lopez shares his years of wisdom in this Q&A.

 Q: What is the #1 cause of reading comprehension issues among high school and college students today?

 A: In my opinion, without a doubt, it’s all of the distractions that kids face.
 Students are plain busier than ever and have access to more forms of entertainment than ever before.
 We didn’t have such distractions in my day.
 And I don’t say that to sound like an old curmudgeon, but because I actually think kids have it harder today.
 You’ve got around the clock news alerts, video games, social media, YouTube, movie and show streaming, texts, etc. The list goes on and on.
 Not to mention, students are under more pressure than ever to stretch themselves thin with extracurriculars, AP classes, and more.
 With all of these electronic temptations and external pressures, it’s harder than ever to focus.

 Q: What is your best solution or tip to combat this issue?